GorkaLiul/Obsidian-notes/Embedded rust.md

 #  _what is this_

-This is a section dedicated to __research information
+This is a section dedicated to store _research information_ related to embedded programming with rust.

+# what will it i